Mark Littell: Coaching career

 Littell served as a coach in the minor leagues after his playing career.
 He became the pitching coach the Waterloo Diamonds, a Baltimore Orioles affiliate in the Midwest League in 1989.
 He joined the San Diego Padres organization and served as the pitching coach for the Charleston Rainbows of the Class A South Atlantic League for the 1990 season and the High Desert Mavericks of the Class A-Advanced California League in 1991.
 The Padres fired Littell in September 1991.

 After the 1991 season, the Milwaukee Brewers hired Littell as the pitching coach of the Stockton Ports of the California League.
 He coached for Stockton through the 1994 season.
 In the 1993–94 Australian Baseball League season, he coached for the Brisbane Bandits.
 With Stockton in August 1994, the team had three games go into extra innings in a week, and Littell was activated to help the overworked pitching staff, pitching an inning in a game 12 years after his retirement as a player.
 He was the pitching coach for the New Orleans Zephyrs in 1996 and for the Tucson Toros in 1997.
 He coached the Ogden Raptors in 2001 and 2002 and coached for the Helena Brewers from 2003 to 2006.
 He was an assistant coach for the college baseball team of Dickinson State University in 2012.

 Later life

 Littell attended Union University and the University of Tampa.
 He wrote three books centered on his professional career in baseball as a player and coach; On the 8th day, God Made Baseball, What's Up Ramrod, and Country Boy: Conveniently Wild.
 He also invented his own version of the athletic cup, which was anatomically correct.
 Called the "Nutty Buddy", Littell posted a video on YouTube of himself testing the cup by wearing it while getting hit in the groin by a pitching machine.
 He was inducted into the Missouri Sports Hall of Fame in 2016.

 Littell married Marsha (née Carver) in December 1975.
 In 1982, Marsha co-authored a 28-page magazine with Maryanne Simmons, the wife of Ted Simmons, called The Waiting Room, about being the partner of a professional athlete.

-Littell died on September 5, 2022, after having heart surgery.
+On September 5, 2022, Mark Littell died as the result of complications after heart surgery.